 *Note: This, of course, has a factor of personal taste to it.*

 As a psychology geek, one of the things I really love is personality quizzes.
 The one that's definitely my favorite is the Myer-Briggs type, because for me, it's always been supremely accurate.
 The Myer Briggs test has four scales that then make up a four-letter type.
 These scales are Extroversion vs. Introversion, Sensing vs. iNtuitive, Thinking vs. Feeling, and Judging vs. Perceiving.
-The last one is the most confusing to people when trying to understand the test, but basically it focuses on whether you're active in choosing and doing things or if you just like to observe and live life as it comes. *For some more thoughts on introversion and other personality tests, read this post.*
+The last one is the most confusing to people when trying to understand the test, but basically it focuses on whether you're active in choosing and doing things or if you just like to observe and live life as it comes. *For some more thoughts on introversion, read this post.*

 My personality type is INFJ, and I have regularly gotten that same result in many versions of this test, which doesn't always happen on personality tests.
 Admittedly, it doesn't always happen on this test for some people, particularly if you're right in the middle of one of the scales.
 Nonetheless, this is the personality test that I enjoy and trust the most.

 Here's a good version of the test, if you'd like to get your type.
 For the kind of detailed profile I showed above for myself, go to this site and locate your four-letter type.
 Then tell me what you think!
 I'm going to go into more detail here in a minute about my thoughts on mine, but I'd love to hear your thoughts on yours.

 I'm not going to go into much detail on the actual traits of my type here; suffice it to say, the profile I linked above covers everything I think is important about this.
 What's interesting to me is the other information you find as you research your personality type.
 There are plenty of sites out there that can take that profile and then look at careers, conflict management, relationships, and more.